edwardminaya/todo-frontend/README.md

 # Minimum Viable Product

-- Allow users to see all of their tasks (in progress)
+- Allow users to see all of their tasks (complete)
-- Allow users to create a task
+- Allow users to create a task (in progress)
 - Allow users to see an individual task
 - Allow users to update a task
 - Allow users to delete a task
-- Allow users to to sign up
+- Allow users to to sign up (in progress)
-- Allow users to login and logout
+- Allow users to login and logout (in progress)

 # Future Features